Research

 5.3 Limitations#

-- Sampling.
+1. Sampling.
 We pulled day-1-of-month only; a within-month sampling bias has not been formally corrected.
 A richer (14-day) pull is in the follow-up queue.

-- Aggregation.
+2. Aggregation.
 Borough-level demographics are a blunt covariate bundle.
 Tract-level ACS joined via a community-district crosswalk would deliver real compositional variation for the Oaxaca-Blinder decomposition.

-factor_factory.engines.stl,changepoint, and theinequality(Theil) math; we did not usepanel_regorspatialdue to API-contract friction documented inAUDIT.md§6.
-An engine-side adapter for pre-aggregated float outcomes would close this gap. - No causal identification.
+5. No causal identification.
 Every coefficient here is a descriptive conditional association.
 Causal claims require exogenous variation we do not have.

 5.4 Policy implications#

-If the 58-hour Bronx-Manhattan gap is indeed an agency-mix effect, the policy-relevant question becomes: does the Manhattan complaint-descriptor mix route to agencies that should be slower (because the underlying problem is harder), or does it route to agencies that are inefficiently slower given comparable difficulty?
+If the 64.6-hour Bronx-Manhattan gap is indeed an agency-mix effect, the policy-relevant question becomes: does the Manhattan complaint-descriptor mix route to agencies that should be slower (because the underlying problem is harder), or does it route to agencies that are inefficiently slower given comparable difficulty?
 Our panel cannot answer that.
 A descriptor-stratified panel that compares within-descriptor resolution times across boroughs would distinguish the two.
 If the gap survives descriptor-stratification, it points to agency-efficiency variation; if it washes out, it points to demand-side composition and the equity question dissolves into a complaint-type routing question.

 6. Conclusion#

-A five-year community-board × month panel of NYC 311 noise complaints shows that the borough-level gap in mean resolution time runs opposite to the direction commonly assumed in the environmental-justice literature.
+A six-and-a-half-year community-board × month panel of NYC 311 noise complaints shows that the borough-level gap in mean resolution time runs opposite to the direction commonly assumed in the environmental-justice literature.
 Lower-income boroughs resolve noise complaints faster, not slower, on average.
-Theil decomposition further shows that 90% of the relevant inequality is within-borough; no spatial clustering emerges at the community-board distance-band scale.
+Theil decomposition further shows that 91% of the relevant inequality is within-borough; no statistically significant spatial clustering emerges at the community-board distance-band scale.
 The finding is almost certainly an artifact of agency-routing composition rather than a counter-intuitive equity result — but confirming that requires descriptor-level stratification we leave to a follow-up.
 In the meantime, this showcase is a demonstration that canonical factor-factory engines (STL, PELT, Theil) plus disciplined statsmodels regressions with HC1 / cluster-on-board SE plus hand-rolled distance-band Moran's I can deliver a publication-cadence analysis from a raw NYC Open Data pull to an auto-regenerated findings tearsheet in roughly 95 seconds of network latency plus 5 seconds of compute.

 References#